gazebosim/gz-sensors/tutorials/02_install.md

 1. Install Ignition Sensors

 ```
-# This installs ign-sensors4.
+# This installs ign-sensors3.
 Change the number after libignition-sensors to the version you want
-sudo apt install libignition-sensors4-dev
+sudo apt install libignition-sensors3-dev
 ```

 ### Windows

-Binary install is pending ``ignition-rendering`` and ``ignition-sensors`` being added to conda-forge.
+Binary install is pending `ignition-rendering` and `ignition-sensors` being added to conda-forge.

 ## Source Install